Economic variable selection: Illustrative examples

 Results without cost are summarized by Figure \ref{fig:Diabetes data}.

-The least-loss combination is $(x_{3}, x_{5}, x_{9})$.
-From the top 128 combinations, $x_{3}$ is useful to predict the disease progression because it is always included in the combinations.
-Among 6 blood serum measures, $x_{9}$ is useful as well because it is almost always included in the models. \citet{efron-etal-04} applied the least angle regression and they find that variables comes into the active set in the order of $x_{3}, x_{9}, x_{4}, x_{7}$, where $x_{4}$ and $x_{7}$ are selected in combinations with higher predictive losses in our results.
+The least-loss combination is $(x_{2}, x_{3}, x_{4}, x_{5}, x_{6}, x_{9})$.
+From the top 128 combinations of predictors purchased, ($x_{3}, x_{9}$) are useful to predict the disease progression because it is always included in the combinations.
+In addition, $x_{2}$ and $x_{4}$ perform well because they are in low-loss combinations.
+Among 6 blood serum measures, $x_{7}$ is useful as well because it is almost always included in the combinations. \citet{efron-etal-04} applied the least angle regression and they find that variables enter into the active set in the order of $x_{3}, x_{9}, x_{4}, x_{7}$, where they are selected in combinations with higher predictive losses in our results.

-The performance of two special models are examined.
-The intercept-only model is the fourth from the worst.
-The model that include all predictors does not perform well in this dataset.
-This dataset suggests that other combinations that include less predictors would be better to predict the disease progression.
+The performance of two special combinations are examined.
+The intercept-only combination is the second from the worst.
+The combination that purchases all predictors does not perform well in this dataset, suggesting purchases that include less predictors would be better to predict the disease progression.

-Two cost structures are specified.
+Two specific cost structures are examined.
 The first one is the uniform cost structure and its results are on the left panel of Figure \ref{fig:Diabetes data, cost}.

-As $c$ (the uniform price) increases, the number of predictors in the optimal model decreases.
-The optimal model with sufficiently large price is the one only with the intercept.
+As $c$ (the uniform price) increases, the number of predictors in the optimal purchase decreases.
+The optimal purchase with sufficiently high price is the one only with the intercept.

 A possible decision maker for this dataset is a person who is at the risk of diabetes.
 If he or she considers it low, the cost of blood test is expensive.
 On the other hand, if he or she considers it high, it becomes cheap.
-To simplify this decision problem, the constant cost $c$ is introduced if either of 6 blood serum measures is included in the model.
+To simplify this decision problem, the constant cost $c$ is introduced if either of 6 blood serum measures is included in the combination.
 Other predictors are assumed to be free of charge.

 The results are shown on the right panel of Figure \ref{fig:Diabetes data, cost}.
-As the price for the blood test increases, $(x_{5}, x_{9})$ are excluded in the optimal model because they become more expensive.
-When it is sufficiently high, $(x_{5}, x_{9})$ are replaced by $x_{4}$, and ($x_{3}, x_{4})$ are selected to predict the progression of the diabetes.
+As the price for the blood test increases, $(x_{5}, x_{6}, x_{9})$ are excluded in the optimal purchase because they become more expensive.
+When it is sufficiently high, ($x_{3}, x_{4}$) are selected to predict the progression of the diabetes.
 For a person who is at the low risk of diabetes, these predictors are enough for the purpose.